-The Corporation continued with cost containment measures during 2020 and was successful in limiting total operating expenditure and total general and administrative expenditure to \$20.6 million and \$18.3 million, respectively.
-Target (i.e., 100%) performance thresholds for these metrics were aligned with the 2020 budget approved by the Board in November 2019.
+As planned and reflected in the related KPIs, operating expenditure increased with activity in 2021 and total general and administrative costs were lower after restructuring activity in 2020.
+Operating expenditure was slightly higher than target at \$24.66 million, while the Corporation was successful in holding total general and administrative expenditure to below \$14.4 million.
+Target (i.e., 100%) performance thresholds for these metrics were aligned with the 2021 budget approved by the Board in December 2020.